ShanaSkydancer/Terminal_Talk/README.md

 2. Have the program be able to deal with exceptions or invalid commands
 3. Make use of a database like MongoDB
 4. Write even more tests
-5. Impliment Travis CI - I attempted to do this however it didn't work successfully.
+5. Implement Travis CI - I attempted to do this however it didn't work successfully.
 I need to find a way to test the console.log() output without breaking the CI build.
 I used SINON.JS to test output which worked successfully on my local machine but broke my build on Travis CI.

 ### Creator
 -----------